rkooverjee/Resume/index.md

 ## CAREER OVERVIEW

-A project management specialist having a successful track record for managing multiple projects with any size budget, working with varied sponsor levels and stakeholder groups and teams from various locations – both nationally and internationally.
+A project management professional having a successful track record for managing multiple projects with any size budget, working with varied sponsor levels and stakeholder groups.
+Managed teams from various locations – both nationally and internationally.
 Adaptable to working with agile principles, waterfall and other project methodologies.
 Worked in the IT industry in diverse industry sectors including Education, Insurance, Telecommunications, Law Enforcement and Banking.
 A certified SCRUM master and a PMI and Prince2 certified practitioner.
 Have an understanding of application migration to the AWS cloud.
-Excellent understanding of infrastructure, from Windows, Unix, Linux servers both physical and virtual to networking, storage and internal cloud implementation.
+Excellent understanding of infrastructure, from Windows, Unix, Linux servers both physical and virtual to networking, storage and internal cloud implementation

 ## KEY SKILLS